 So, depending on the resources and time available to you, either one can be chosen.

-No matter how well you promote your webinar, if on the day things don’t go as planned, you may end up losing all prospects.
+No matter how well you promote your webinar, if on the day things don’t go as planned, you may end up losing all your potential prospects.

 Therefore, practise the entire webinar flow and everything you plan to cover on the day.
-Get the content validated from other team members to ensure correctness.
-Also make sure to make the webinar interactive and interesting as you do not want to lose out on participants mid-way.
+Make sure your content is validated from other team members to ensure accuracy and relevance.
+Finally, ensure your webinar is interactive as you do not want to lose out on participants mid-way.

 Do you plan on reaching out to each participant after completion of the webinar to check whether they’ll be interested in your offerings?

 While it’s not a bad idea to do this, a poor execution strategy could leave a bad impression on your brand.
-That’s why you need to be strategic from day 1 of promotions.
+It always helps to be subtle and strategic.